Privacy Policy

 1 minute

-By clicking on the respective button (e.g. “Accept” or “Save preferences”) in the cookie consent banner, you consent both to the storage and reading of information in these optional cookies (section 25(1) TTDSG) via our website and to the further processing of any personal data read out (Art.
+By clicking on the respective button (e.g. “Accept” or “Save preferences”) in the cookie consent banner, you consent both to the storage and reading of information in these optional cookies (section 25(1) TDDDG) via our website and to the further processing of any personal data read out (Art.
 6(1)(a) GDPR).

 • Consent to third country transfer

-When deciding which cookies, you would like to consent to, please consider that by consenting to the setting of the cookies in question, you also consent to any associated transfer of your personal data to insecure third countries.
+When deciding which cookies you would like to consent to, please consider that by consenting to the setting of the cookies in question you also consent to any associated transfer of your personal data to insecure third countries.

 Which third party providers and cookies this concerns in detail can be found in the cookie settings of the cookie consent banner of our website.